alibaba/bifrostui/packages/bui-core/src/TextArea/index.en-US.md

 ### Controlled/Uncontrolled

-Determine if it is a controlled component by whether a `value` is passed.
-For uncontrolled components, use `textareaRef` to control the `textarea`'s value.
+Whether a component is controlled or uncontrolled is determined by whether `value` is passed.
+For uncontrolled components, you can control the `textarea`'s value using `textareaRef` to get the element.

 ```tsx
 import { Button, Stack, TextArea } from '@bifrostui/react';